kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 #### Answer: C. Aortic stenosis - ?

 ### Q8
 A 70-year-old man attending pre-op clinic reports a 1-year history of *exertional dyspnoea* and *palpitations*.
-He has a *malar flush*, irregular pulse and undisplaced apex beat.
+He has a *malar flush*, *irregular pulse* and *undisplaced apex beat*.
 A *mid-diastolic murmur* is heard.
 #### Answer: B. Mitral regurgitation - ?

 ### Q9
-A 50-year-old man admitted with right upper quadrant pain reports increasing shortness of breath.
-He has an irregular pulse, raised JVP and bilateral pitting oedema.
-The apex beat is undisplaced and a pulmonary ejection systolic murmur is heard.
+A 50-year-old man admitted with *right upper quadrant pain* reports increasing shortness of breath.
+He has an *irregular pulse*, *raised JVP* and *bilateral pitting oedema*.
+The apex beat is undisplaced and a *pulmonary ejection systolic murmur* is heard.
-#### Answer:
+#### Answer: E. Atrial septal defect - ?

 ### Q10
-A 4-month-old baby presents with abdominal pain, pneumonia and failure to thrive.
+A 4-month-old baby presents with *abdominal pain*, pneumonia and *failure to thrive*.
 He has had several previous chest infections.
 He has a systolic murmur, loudest in the second intercostal space at the left sternal edge.
-#### Answer:
+#### Answer: F. Ventricular septal defect - ?

 ### Q11
 A 60-year-old woman in the pre-op clinic reports a 6-month history of dyspnoea, associated with palpitations.
-A water-hammer pulse is felt, and Corrigan's and Quincke's signs are noted.
-Her apex beat is displaced and a high-pitched early systolic murmur is heard.
+A *water-hammer pulse* is felt, and *Corrigan's and Quincke's signs* are noted.
+Her *apex beat is displaced* and a *high-pitched early systolic murmur* is heard.
-#### Answer:
+#### Answer: G. Patent ductus arteriosus - ?

 Q12-14: Theme: Treatment of Testicular Tumours